 It's true that the best taglines are simple and memorable, but they're also something else: functional.
 A tagline should explain your product or service to potential customers or capture what it is that makes your business different from your competitors' businesses. --Brittany Hodak, ZinePak

 5. Communicate With Clarity

 Make sure your tagline provides a picture of what you do.
 Branding is all about clarity.
-Most people try to be to cute.
-For example, Lexus's old tagline, "Pursuit of Perfection" connects with their audience of high achievers who are literally pursuing perfection.
+Most people try to be too cute.
+For example, Lexus's old tagline, "Pursuit of Perfection," connects with their audience of high achievers who are literally pursuing perfection.
 What Lexus is signaling is that their car provides the visual evidence that you as the driver are pursuing perfection.